List of The Librarian characters: Ezekiel Jones

 A world-class thief who supposedly looks out for no one but himself.
 He is also a "master of technologies."
 He was invited to attend the interview process to become the 'Librarian' 10 years ago (when Flynn was successful), but he is a loner and decided not to attend the interview because he believed he received the letter by mistake.
 He was a "Librarian-in-training", working alongside Cassandra Cillian and Jacob Stone, from the end of the pilot until being promoted at the end of "And the Loom of Fate".

 Ezekiel and his sisters were raised by their adoptive mother to be thieves.
 She doesn't take him seriously until "And the Christmas Thief," when the Saint of Thieves compliments Ezekiel on his exploits.
 She then demands to know where her cut is.
 He explains that he has used his ill-gotten gains to support charities and help people in need; that is why the Library invited him.

 In the season two episode "And What Lies Beneath the Stones," Jones confesses that after his first big score, he was recruited by MI6 to use his skills as a thief on behalf of the British government.
 He is embarrassed about this.

-Description

 John Kim feels that his character started off as a "young and arrogant rascal", and he matured a little, but he is still "immodest and big-headed" because "it's just part of his nature".